 The Moa were large, flightless birds which lived in New Zealand up until about 500 years ago but are now extinct.
 These two Moa skeletons were found in the Canterbury region, and the larger one is the largest ever found.
 The Moa were the dominant herbivores in New Zealand’s forest, shrubland and subalpine ecosystems for thousands of years, and until the arrival of the Māori.
 Moa extinction occurred around 1300 – 1400, primarily due to overhunting by Māori.

 The moa were nine species of flightless birds.
 The largest species, reached about 3.6 m (12 ft) in height with neck outstretched and weighed about 230 kg (510 lb).
 When Polynesians settled New Zealand around 1280 CE, the moa population was about 58,000.
-When Moa skeletons were first discovered by Europeans in New Zealand in the 1830s, the Moa were declared a scientific mystery.
+When Europeans first discovered moa skeletons in New Zealand in the 1830s, the Moa was declared a scientific mystery.

 Illustration of Moa based on remains